cosmos/ibc-go/docs/architecture/adr-003-ics27-acknowledgement.md

 When the SDK version changes, adjust the transaction response format to use the updated transaction response format.
 Include the transaction response bytes in the result channel acknowledgement.

-A test should be written to fail if the assumption of the transaction response data being included in consensus changes is no longer true.
+A test has been [written](https://github.com/cosmos/ibc-go/blob/v3.0.0-beta1/modules/apps/27-interchain-accounts/host/ibc_module_test.go#L716-#L774) to fail if the `MsgResponse` is no longer included in consensus.

 ### Error acknowledgements

 As indicated above, the `abci.ResponseDeliverTx.Code` is determinstic.
 Upon transaction execution errors, an error acknowledgement should be returned including the abci code.

-A test has been [written](https://github.com/cosmos/ibc-go/commit/19b5b5fc957f59badfe65443e2273cccae1250cb#diff-1ab7757ba7e3780e299b0947629bc5367de0b41c6a93e918e2891b47c24b0189R41-R82) to fail if the ABCI code is no longer determinstic.
+A test has been [written](https://github.com/cosmos/ibc-go/blob/v3.0.0-beta1/modules/apps/27-interchain-accounts/host/types/ack_test.go#L41-#L82) to fail if the ABCI code is no longer determinstic.

 ## Consequences